Tropical Storm Francine unleashes flooding rainfall and gusty winds as it drives into Louisiana - KESQ

 By Dalia Faheid, CNN

 • Flooding in the New Orleans area: About 6-8 inches of rain fell in the New Orleans area, the National Weather Service said, and a flash flood emergency – meaning potential for catastrophic damage and a threat to life – was briefly issued Wednesday night for the area.
-A less severe flash flood warning for metro New Orleans was later issued and scheduled to be in effect until 1:45 a.m.
-CT Thursday.
 While no more rainfall was expected early Thursday, “the area is already being impacted by flash flooding,” the weather service said.
 In New Orleans, 90 of the 99 drainage pump systems – which can handle one inch of rainfall in the first hour and a half an inch after that – are operational, the city said in a news release.
+In St. James Parish, where 4-6 inches of rain fell, officials urged residents to stay off the streets as flooding from Francine churned water into homes.
+And in Jefferson Parish, officials implored residents to stay home and off of roads as “severe street flooding” created dangerous conditions.
+Elsewhere, Morgan City residents were asked to stay inside due to “unusual amounts of flooding.”

 • Damage to trees and infrastructure reported: Several parishes along Louisiana’s coastline reported downed trees and power lines as Francine lashed the area with damaging winds.
 Terrebonne Parish, where Francine made landfall, experienced power outages and toppled trees, Chief Communications Officer Robbie Lee said.
 Street flooding and downed trees were reported across Lafourche Parish, where there were over 25,000 power outages, a public information officer said.
 St. James Parish, slightly inland from the coast, had downed power lines, several transformers that blew, and a carport that flew off towards the roadway, the sheriff’s office said in a post on X. Jefferson Parish officials urged households to limit their water usage as the parish’s large and aging sewer system became overwhelmed by storm runoff.

-• Thousands experience outages: More than 389,000 utility customers were without power as of about 12:30 a.m.
-CT Thursday, PowerOutage.us said.
+• Thousands experience outages: More than 380,000 utility customers were without power as of about 5 a.m.
+Thursday, according to PowerOutage.us.
 Some parishes in the state’s south had outages affecting well more than half of utility customers there, including Terrebonne, Lafourche, St. Mary and Assumption parishes.
 AT&T and T-Mobile customers “across a wide area” were also having issues reaching 911 services for a period of time, but it now appears to be resolved, the city of New Orleans said on social media Wednesday night.

 • Tornadoes are also possible: A few tornadoes are possible through Wednesday night across parts of southeast Louisiana, southern Mississippi, southern Alabama and the Florida Panhandle.
-A tornado watch has been issued for those areas and is in effect until 6 a.m.
-CT, the Storm Prediction Center said.
+A tornado watch has been issued for those areas and is in effect until 6 a.m., the Storm Prediction Center said.
 On Thursday, the tornado risk will move into additional parts of Alabama, southwest Georgia and the Florida Panhandle.
-Additionally, swells are affecting much of the northern Gulf Coast, likely causing life-threatening surf and rip conditions, the NHC said in its advisory.
+Additionally, swells are affecting much of the northern Gulf Coast, likely causing life-threatening surf and rip conditions, the hurricane center said in its advisory.

-• Rainfall totals in the South: Francine is expected to bring storm total rainfall of 4 to 8 inches, with local amounts up to 12 inches across southeastern Louisiana, Mississippi, far southern Alabama and the Florida Panhandle through Thursday night, the National Hurricane Center said.
+• Rainfall totals in the South: Flood watches were in effect for more than 10 million people across the Southern US.
+Francine is expected to bring storm total rainfall of 4 to 8 inches, with local amounts up to 12 inches across southeastern Louisiana, Mississippi, far southern Alabama and the Florida Panhandle through Thursday night, the hurricane center said.

-• Francine could create life-threatening storm surge: Multiple National Weather Service offices in the region are warning life-threatening storm surge is possible, with storm surge warnings in effect for the Louisiana and Mississippi coastlines.
-Water could reach 4 to 6 feet from Pearl River, Louisiana to Ocean Springs, Mississippi.
-Evacuation orders were issued for multiple communities along the Gulf Coast this week, mainly because of the risk storm surge poses.
+• Storm forces college campus closures: Because of the severe weather, several Louisiana universities and colleges – including Louisiana State University, Nunez Community College and Tulane University – closed their campuses or moved to remote classes this week.

-• More tropical trouble after Francine: Forecasters at the National Hurricane Center have pinpointed four areas to watch for tropical trouble in addition to Francine.
+• More tropical trouble after Francine: Forecasters at the hurricane center have pinpointed four areas to watch for tropical trouble in addition to Francine.
 While three of the four areas have a low chance for development within the next seven days, one located a few hundred miles west of the Cabo Verde islands has forecasters on high alert.
 It has a high chance of developing into at least a tropical depression over the next few days, according to the NHC.

 Louisiana residents recover from back-to-back hurricanes